dnabre/advent_2025/README.md

 ### Language of the Year: C

-Using C17+, CLion, cmake/msys2/clangarm64/clang toolchain
+Using C17+, though will likely be C99 compatible.

 | Problem                                          |                                 | 1                                                                                        | 2                                                                                        |
 |--------------------------------------------------|---------------------------------|------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------|